alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Effects are necessary.
 A useful program eventually sends the email, writes the row, reads the clock, calls the API, and mutates state.
 Effectful calls need a different contract.
 They may still be safe to retry, cache, parallelize, or reorder when another property makes that true: idempotency, retry-safety, cache-safety, thread-safety, transactionality, or an explicit effect boundary.

+Correctness depends on that contract.
+A method that looks like a calculation and behaves like an interaction is harder to retry, cache, move, test, and refactor safely.

 Another way to say it:

 ```text